megaspazz/EverWingForever/README.md

 ## Just the Executable

 Want to just run the program instead of pulling the code for the entire repository?
-You can [download it here](https://app.box.com/s/b9zq9wxxtsj4q8vir8e9ryphgthvejyf).
+You can [download it here](https://app.box.com/s/552uuufa8f9dobmugv88u2mii33aq4je).
+You will have to extract the ZIP file, and make sure that you keep the EXE and DLL files together in the same folder when you run the program.